Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-optionals.md

 ```

 ## isPresent()
-This method checks, if the Optional contains a value.
+This method checks if the Optional contains a value.

 **Example**
 ```java